Are you a domestic worker?

 Want to learn more?
 Read the full ordinance here

-The new ordinance will end the exclusion of nannies and housecleaners from basic workers’ rights laws.
+The ordinance will end the exclusion of nannies and housecleaners from basic workers’ rights laws.
 It also establishes a pioneering Domestic Workers Standards Board where workers and employers collaborate to establish industry standards on wages, benefits, training, and more.
-As the first city to pass such a law, Seattle is setting a powerful and historic precedent for domestic workers across the country.
+As the first city to have passed such a law, Seattle is setting a powerful and historic precedent for domestic workers across the country.